title: Analysis of Huawei Software Written Test Question 2 on March 10, 2021

 count = make([]int, k)

-// Input the list of goods and update count in real-time
+// Input the list of goods and accumulate in real-time

 for i := 0; i < n; i++ {